 Math and Literacy will continue to be areas that the program will concentrate on providing additional resources.
-High Five Mathematize is a math curriculum that all teachers will receive training on.

-There will also be a focus on providing instructional support.
+High Five Mathematize is a math curriculum that all teachers received training on and are implementing in the classroom.
+There will also be a focus on providing training and support on classroom organization.